amitbhudiya/CITS5206_DialogCoder/README.md

 You can run the application in two ways:

 #### Option 1: Using the Launcher (Windows)
-We provide a launcher executable to simplify the application startup process.
+We provide a PyInstaller specification to generate a launcher executable that simplifies the application startup process.

+**Get the Launcher:**
+You have two options:

+1. Use the pre-compiled executable from the email attachment:
+   - Copy `DialogCoder.exe` from the email attachment to the root directory of the project
+   - Skip to the "File Structure" section below

+2. Generate the executable yourself:
+   - Make sure you have PyInstaller installed:
+     ```bash
+     pip install pyinstaller
+     ```
+   - Generate the executable:
+     ```bash
+     pyinstaller DialogCoder.spec
+     ```
+   - The executable will be generated in the `dist` directory
+   - Move `DialogCoder.exe` to the root directory

 **File Structure:**
 Make sure you have the following file structure: